Experience the scientifically proven relieving and healing properties found in Paramao Oil or Paramao Root Oil.

 The answer to this is the unique combination of properties found only in the Paramao Oil.
-Recent testing has found that the tested Paramao Tree Root has over 95% Methyl Salicylate (a very potent anti-Inflammatory along with another component that provides great stability in the oil.
+Recent testing has found that the tested Paramao Tree Root has Methyl Salicylate, a very potent anti-Inflammatory along with another component that provides great stability in the oil.
 There is a paper being written on the findings.
 It is presently in the review stage and once it has been published we will share the paper on our website.
 This is all very exciting and we look forward to sharing this information very soon.

 The following information has been found from research on the internet.
 Information about the oils consistency once distilled from the tree etc.

-So please note that the information below in Point 1. has been written about the Lawang Oil and Tree however the story it may actually relate to the Paramao tree.
-The information in Point 2 does refer to the Lawang Oil testing as the results show different plant properties to our Paramao testing.
+The below information has been written about the Lawang Oil and Tree only one tree used to make Paramao oil.
+The information in Point 2 does refer to the Lawang Oil testing only.

 Both exerts have been reproduced identically from their relevant websites for your awareness only.